 Grab one of your plastic eggs and spell out one of your numbers in this case (Fifteen) on one shell, have them sound out and read the number.
 On your other egg shell draw dots (fifteen) to visually show the number.
 Write out the remaining numbers on each egg (5, 10, 15, etc) in different ways (tally marks are fun too!) to visually show your child all the many different ways numbers can be represented.
 Your child won’t only be doing math but reading it too!
 Finally, have your little one match their plastic eggs to their foam egg sheets.
 Once that’s done reward them with the treats inside those plastic eggs, I think you agree, they earned them!

-Activities that incorporate touch benefit kinesthetic learners.
+Activities that incorporate touch benefit kinesthetic and sensory learners.
 The act of touching stimulates sensors within muscles and joints, sending messages back and forth from the skin to the brain.
 Essentially, each time your child touches something, the brain receives a message and makes a decision.

 Teach!
 Learn!
 Enjoy!